asksven/sharepoint2013-dev/BI Features/README.md

 # Notes

-The SQL Server installation, configuration and setup is described in two INI files
+The SQL Server installation, configuration and setup is described in three INI files
 - SQL_Server_ConfigurationFile_SSAS_SSIS_SSRS-integrated.ini installs the features
 - SQLServer_ConfigurationFile_PowerPivotSSASInstance.ini creates the POWERPIVOT SSAS instance
+- SQL_Server_ConfigurationFile_SSAS_Multidimentional.ini creates the multidimentional SSAS instance (name=OLAP)
+- the AdventureWorks Sample database (relational, DW, cubes, etc.) can be installed following these instructions: http://technet.microsoft.com/en-us/library/jj573016(v=office.15).aspx

 In case the "SQLServer_ConfigurationFile_PowerPivotSSASInstance.ini" file is re-created it must be edited afterhand: the FEATURE definition of the INI file must be commented out.